 - proposed module: overview, learning objectives, assessment

-- description of digital pedagogical strategy, including technologies, asynchronous and synchronous components, student engagement, student support, and accessibility
+- description of pedagogical strategy, including possible digital technologies, asynchronous and synchronous components, student engagement, student support, and accessibility

-- logistics of accessing collections remotely this summer, discussions with the holders of the collection(s), plans to curate collections-based resources
+- logistics of accessing collections, discussions with the holders of the collection(s), plans to curate collections-based resources